 The Castle was built after the death in 1193 CE of Salah a-Din, founder of the Ayyubid dynasty.
 According to the historian of the ruler of Damascus at that time, Nimrod Castle was built after Al-Aziz Othman, son of a nephew of Salah a-Din, assumed control of the region in 1218-1232.
 That fact is reinforced in the inscriptions decorating the walls of the fortress, bearing the name of the local ruler.

-The location of the building was given a lot of thought, with the aim of setting it on one of the most strategic points on the road leading from the Hula Valley and the slopes of the Golan in the direction of Damascus in Syria.
+The location of the building was given a lot of thought, to set it on one of the most strategic points on the road leading from the Hula Valley and the slopes of the Golan in the direction of Damascus in Syria.
 It is built on the steepest point in the region, overlooking the road passing over the southern, relatively moderate slope, which can be observed from the direction of the keep.
 All along the road ascending from the Hula Valley to Damascus, no other steep ascents are commanded so prominently by the cliff dominating them as does Nimrod Castle.

 Ayyubid control came to an end in 1260 CE, when the Mongols conquered the region.
 Their rule did not last long, and in that very year, the Mamelukes faced them in a decisive battle at En Harod (the En Jalud battle).
 In this battle the Mameluke general Baibars overpowered the Mongol forces, who left Syria, and the entire region passed to Mameluke control.

 In the 1920s, the French army used Nimrod Castle while suppressing the Arab and the Druze revolts.
 In this period the French placed at the Castle a battery of cannon, and for that purpose, they broke a hole in the western wall that serves as the entrance to the castle to this day.
-Later, during the 6-Day War, the castle was used by the Syrians as an artillery observation point, due to which the facade of the castle was damaged by the IDF’s air force.
+Later, during the 6-Day War, the castle was used by the Syrians as an artillery observation point, due to which the IDF’s air force damaged the facade of the castle.
 After that period the military battles in the region ceased.
-The castle was rehabilitated, renovated and studied.
+The castle was rehabilitated, renovated, and studied.
 Among other things, ancient inscriptions in Arabic were found that shed light on the building history of the castle.

 The Names Of Nimrod Fortress